hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Pass the rcss rcg file as the 1st and only argument to the program.
 This will playback the contents of the rcg file.

+WIP: Initial skeleton of acting like a dumb robocup soccer sim monitor.
+One needs to pass live as the argument to the program. it doesnt handle things properly yet.

 Keys
 ======